raspberrypilearning/sense-hat-puzzle-box/en/step_17.md

 --- /hints ---

 ### Challenge
-Can you display the distance from the target as well as warmer or colder?
+Can you display the distance from the target in metres, as well as the message warmer or colder?